flobernd/raspi-apa102/README.md

 # Raspberry Pi APA102 library

 Provides functions to control `APA102` LEDs and LED strings on a Raspberry Pi.
-It supports devices connected to the native `SPI` interface and devices connected to user defined `GPIO` pins (using software emulated `SPI`)
+It supports devices connected to the native `SPI` interface and devices connected to user defined `GPIO` pins (using software emulated `SPI`).

 ## Features